mapkuff/web-thumbnailer/README.md

 # Roadmap
 - need to review and do some tweaks before releasing.
 - change to full async on processing request
+- provide full configuration on every part of this project.

 # Contributor
 Mr. Siwapun Siwaporn